echentw/typescript-namespace-imports-vscode-plugin/README.md

 ## Features

-This plugin offers the capital-cased version of every typescript file in your workspace as a module inside of autocomplete.
+This plugin offers the camelCase version of every typescript file in your workspace as a module inside of autocomplete.

-For example if the file file_to_import exists in your workspace it will offer to import it as a module called FileToImport.
+For example if the file file_to_import exists in your workspace it will offer to import it as a module called fileToImport.
 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

 ![demo](images/import_demo.gif)